 In 1991 the Board of Directors adopted and in 1992 the shareholders approved the 1991 Directors Stock Option Plan (the "1991 Plan").
 The purpose of the 1991 Plan is to attract and retain superior directors, to provide a stronger incentive for such directors to put forth maximum effort for the continued success and growth of the Company and its subsidiaries, and in combination with these goals, to encourage stock ownership in the Company by directors.
-As adopted, the 1991 Plan authorized 600,000 shares of common stock to be issued, which was subsequently increased to 800,000 shares at the 1997 Annual Meeting of Shareholders. of February 26, 2001, there were 170,000 shares issued under the 1991 Plan and 528,398 shares subject to outstanding options under the 1991 Plan, leaving a balance of 101,602 shares.
+As adopted, the 1991 Plan authorized 600,000 shares of common stock to be issued, which was subsequently increased to 800,000 shares at the 1997 Annual Meeting of Shareholders.
+As of February 26, 2001, there were 170,000 shares issued under the 1991 Plan and 528,398 shares subject to outstanding options under the 1991 Plan, leaving a balance of 101,602 shares.
 The Board of Directors has determined not to propose an increase the shares authorized under the 1991 Plan, but rather to propose to allow the directors to participate in the 1994 Plan.
 Their participation in the 1994 Plan would be in place of their participation of the 1991 Plan and would be on terms substantially similar to the terms of their participation in the 1991 Plan.
 If the proposed amendment to the 1994 Plan is approved, no options will be granted under the 1991 Plan following the Annual

 The Board of Directors has amended the 1994 Plan (i) to increase the number of shares of Common Stock authorized under the 1994 Plan from 4,000,000 to 7,750,000 to accommodate future grants to employees and directors and (ii) to permit the Company's directors to participate in the 1994 Plan.
 This amendment has been made to the 1994 Plan subject to approval by the Company's shareholders.
-Accordingly, at the Annual Meeting shareholders will consider a proposal to amend the 1994 Plan to increase the number of shares available for issuance under the 1994 Plan and to permit the Company's directors to participate in the .
-1994 Plan.
-The proposed amended and restated 1994 Plan is attached to this proxy statement as Appendix B and reflects in bold type the proposed amendment to be voted on at the Annual Meeting as well as certain other amendments.
-The closing sale price of the Common Stock on the New York Stock Exchange on March 14, 2001 was
+Accordingly, at the Annual Meeting shareholders will consider a proposal to amend the 1994 Plan to increase the number of shares available for issuance under the 1994 Plan and to permit the Company's directors to participate in the 1994 Plan.
+The closing sale price of the Common Stock on the New York Stock Exchange on March 23, 2001 was \$28.99.